 - Accidental Misnaming: The crazed Col. Kurtz-esque squirrel from "We Drop at Dawn" continually mislabels the duo as "Sam & Dave."

 - Adaptation Expansion: Darla "The Geek" Gugenheek is a cartoon-only creation filling the role of gadget provider.
-She works in the basement of the office.(Sam and Max are being sucked into Darla's school science experiment)Max: "That's COOL!"Sam: "Wanna come live in our basement, devoting the rest of your life to fighting crime?!"Darla: [flat] "Okay."
+She lives and works in the basement of Sam and Max's building.[Sam and Max are being sucked into Darla's school science experiment]

 - And the Adventure Continues: How the show ended.
 Sam and Max defeated their entire rogues gallery by dropping them off an airplane and it's implied they, well, died.
 Sam is concerned that having no more mortal enemies means their adventures are over.
 Max, however, reassures him that the nearby phone will ring any second, with another call from the commissioner for another important case for them.
 After a few tense seconds, the phone does ring and we hear Sam and Max fight over who gets to pick it up while the plane flies off into the sunset.